 Anyone living in Texas faces the possibility of a termite invasion.
 These menacing creatures can damage to your foundation.

-The degree of the damage that termites cause relies on the type of foundation.
+The degree of damage that termites cause relies on the type of foundation.
 Termites eat wood.
 Because you have a concrete slab for a foundation does not make your property safer.

 Poured concrete foundations with rebar-reinforcements are some of the most robust slabs.
 Even this type of foundation has cracks.
 A less termite-resistant option is the Concrete-Block slab.
 The mortar in the foundation is a softer medium for termites to burrow through.